Aspie96/blog/content/posts/free-software.md

 *Free software* is software which any user, in any field of endeavour, is free to run, copy, distribute, study and modify.
 This means that it is provided alongside with its source code, as well as an appropriate licence.

 In the '80s, the [GNU](https://www.gnu.org/) project, aimed at creating a free operating system, was [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/).
-Stallman then founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization which supports GNU and other initiatives.
+Stallman then founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organisation which supports GNU and other initiatives.
 The FSF also maintains the [Free Software Definition](https://www.gnu.org/philosophy/free-sw.html), based on four *[essential freedoms](https://www.gnu.org/philosophy/free-sw.html#four-freedoms)*:

 - *Freedom 0*: To run the program as you wish, for any purpose.
 - *Freedom 1*: To study how the program works and change it so it does as you wishes (requires access to source code).